 The Daylite has a simple elastic internal pocket, but the Daylite Plus takes it a step further and makes it padded and secured (with a clip - gotta love the clip :>).

-Either pocket is perfect for a 15" laptop, and could also be used as an alternative spot for your hydration reservoir storage.
-However, for me the added security of the padding on the Daylite Plus is a big bonus.
+Either pocket is perfect for a 15″ laptop, and could also be used as an alternative spot for your hydration reservoir storage.
+However, for me, the added security of the padding on the Daylite Plus laptop sleeve is a big bonus.
 Especially when your laptop is worth over $1000.

 Most of the features on these two packs are quite similar, so let's take a quick look at what they have in common...

-Osprey have added a comfy set of straps on both these packs.
+Osprey has added a comfy set of straps on both these packs.

 For those of you who love using hydration reservoirs while doing sport, the Daylites come with a dedicated pocket inside the back of the pack.